ballerina-platform/module-ballerina-websubhub/examples/kafka-hub/README.md

 ```

 ### Running in Docker
-Go into `consolidator` directory and run following command to built the docker image for the project.
+Go into `consolidator` directory and run the following command to build the docker image for the project.
 ```
 bal build --cloud=docker
 ```